 When you get out of jail, you will be facing a criminal charge, usually in either the magistrate court (county) or the municipal court (city), that will result in a drug conviction on your record if you don’t take it seriously.

-Charged with Simple Possession of Marijuana in SC – What Happens Now?
+Charged with Possession of Marijuana in SC – What’s the Procedure?

 When you are released from jail (or when the officer gives you the ticket, if you are fortunate enough not to go to jail), you are given a court date in either the magistrate or the municipal court.